Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Acknowledgments

 \section{Acknowledgments}

-We thank Marlene Lutz, Tobias Schumacher, Indira Sen, Florian Lemmerich, Florian Keusch, Frauke Kreuter, and the members of the FK\textsuperscript{2}RG research meeting for their helpful feedback on earlier versions of this project.
+We would like to thank Marlene Lutz, Tobias Schumacher, Indira Sen, Florian Lemmerich, Florian Keusch, Frauke Kreuter, and the members of the FK\textsuperscript{2}RG research meeting for their helpful feedback on earlier versions of this project.